chpoit/utsushis-charm/README.md

   - English
   - French
 - Theoretical:
-  - Japanese
   - Italian
   - German
   - Spanish
   - Russian
   - Polish
   - Korean
+- Plenty of parsing issues (Resolution bases)
+  - Japanese
-  - Traditional Chinese
+  - Traditional Chinese #37
-  - Simplified Chinese
+  - Simplified Chinese #37

 ## Supported App Language:
 - English
+- French

 Looking for people who can submit translations.
 Use [this file](data/translations/eng.json) and replace the messages appropriately if you are interested in contributing.
 Create a pull request to show up as a contributor within Github.
 I can add you in this readme if you only want to create an issue with the translations.